AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 For files that use a database:
 1. Run the `CREATE TABLE` included in the header or in the origin post
 2. Create your `config.php` with your `$link` mysqli connection
-3. Set your EVE Online OAuth credentials where marked as `'YOUR_KEY_HERE'`
+3. In old versions Set your EVE Online OAuth credentials where marked as `'YOUR_KEY_HERE'` in config.php, newer read it from fleet_config table in the database.

 This will be Automatized later.
 ---